Chopinsky/Rusty_Express/README.md

 [docsrs]: https://docs.rs/rusty_express

 ## What is this
 A simple http server library written in Rust and provide Express-alike APIs.
+We know that Rust is hard and daunting, so we will make sure your server can be easy to use without fear!

-We consider version 0.3.0+ to be stable releases, but please do let us know if you've come across bugs that we should fix, or have met performance bottle necks that we shall try to improve.
+Version 0.3.0+ is a major milestone, from this point on the APIs shall be mostly stable, and we expect to make less, if none, break changes, but please do let us know if you've come across bugs that we should fix, or have met performance bottle necks that we shall try to improve.

 ## Migrating from 0.2.x to 0.3.0